codewinchester/NiConnect/README.md

 <h2>The app's functionalities : </h2>
 Getting Started <br>
+This is a Next.js project bootstrapped with create-next-app.
 First, run the development server:
 npm run dev/yarn dev/pnpm dev/bun dev
+Open http://localhost:3000 with your browser to see the result.